News

 CAPACity Newsletter

-CAPACity UBC is a student-led initiative that aims to bring together undergraduate students interested in urban planning and its various branches.
+CAPACity (Creative And Passionate About CITIES) at UBC is a student-led initiative that aims to bring together undergraduate students interested in urban planning and its various branches.

 UBC GradProspect